 I’ve found Penstemon hirsutus to be very adaptable in terms of where they grow.
 I have hard, rocky clay soil and they seem to thrive!
 I have them in some drier areas, and some wetter areas and they seem to perform well.
 Most of my plants are in full sun, but I have a few that had partial shade and they grew just fine.
 As I said, this is a great plant for pollinators!
 I absolutely love watching the bees crawling in and out of the tubular flowers!

 You can deadhead them, as it might give you some more blooms.
 I’ve never done this, as usually about the time this flower is done blooming I have other native perennials just starting to bloom.
 But, there shouldn’t be much harm in trying it, since it blooms so early.

 This is a very tough plant!
 I’ve not seen any disease on my Penstemon plants thus far, and they have been very healthy.
 I also haven’t had any ‘pest’ problems such as deer/rabbits browsing the foliage.
 In fact I haven’t seen any real damage to any of my plants!
 That alone makes me want to grow more of them.

-This is one of the most well behaved perennials I’ve had that requires next to no maintenance.
+This is one of the compact native perennials I’ve had that requires next to no maintenance.
 Its compact size, blooms, and versatility make it an ideal choice for front yard flower beds, meadows, borders – just about anywhere.
+It does spread a bit, as it is clump forming, but it is easy to control.
 I have already scattered a bunch of seeds around the edge of my yard and other places in my garden, hoping to get some more ‘free’ plants!